 Does your child love the ocean but hate counting?
 You need these ocean counting cards and puzzles, you’ll love adding these under the sea worksheets into your math homeschooling rotation!
-And for more learning fun, check out these Ocean Worksheets you don’t want to miss!

 These ocean math worksheets are super cute for toddlers and preschoolers to learn how to count.
 The counting cards can be cut apart or kept as a page.
 Your child can circle the answer or use a clothespin and clip it onto the card after it’s cut out onto cardstock.